 B. FEDERAL AWARD INFORMATION

 Funding type: Small grant awards

-Program Performance Period: Proposed programs should be completed in 18 months or less.
+Program Performance Period: Proposed programs should be completed within one year.

 C. ELIGILIBITY INFORMATION